 We passionately believe in ensuring the best provision for all our children.
 We are an inclusive school and offer a range of expertise, experience and resources to meet the needs of all our learners.

-If you would like further information about Special Educational Needs at St Alban's please contact our Special Needs Coordinator, Judith Ceuppens at email@example.com.
+If you would like further information about Special Educational Needs at St Alban's please contact one of our Special Needs Coordinator, Jackie Summers (Reception and KS1) or

 Professionals at St Alban's with an expertise in SEN are:-